oasios-observatory/oasios-observatory/README.md

 This section provides structured guidance for automated code assistants, LLM-based tools, and AI agents that may be used to assist with development, analysis, or refactoring of this repository.
 All AI-assisted contributions are expected to operate under human supervision.

-OASIS Observatory is a research framework for exploring possible trajectories of Artificial Superintelligence (ASI).
+OASIOS Observatory is a research framework for exploring possible trajectories of Artificial Superintelligence (ASI).
 Accuracy, safety, and epistemic humility are core design principles.

 🧠 Context & Design Directives

-Project Scope: OASIS Observatory simulates and analyzes ASI scenarios as research artifacts, not predictions.
+Project Scope: OASIOS Observatory simulates and analyzes ASI scenarios as research artifacts, not predictions.

 Core Goal: Maximize the diversity, internal coherence, and traceability of generated scenarios.